alexkisielewicz/home-library-app/README.md

 ![show_details1](docs/img/show_book1.png)

-Description maximym length is limited to 200 characters, that's why it's displayed under the table.
+Description maximum length is limited to 200 characters, that's why it's displayed under the table.
 The text is wrapped to 79 characters in line.
 The input is validated.

 ![show_details2](docs/img/show_book2.png)